kingdomlevel/kingdomlevel.github.io/index.markdown

 + **Trip** EP: released October 2016. [review][trip review] / [buy][trip buy]
 + **Sunday Best** album on [Turnstile Music][turnstile] 👀
   + read / listen @ [Gold Flake Paint](https://www.goldflakepaint.co.uk/new-music-martha-ffion-we-make-do/)

-#### Sham Gate _(2014-2019)_
-a solo project built around analogue synthesisers and singing

-![thank u][sham gate]

-+ not making much music like this in the past couple of years... but i might try and put together something physical at some point...
-+ music + visual loop for [Nowhere To Be Found][ntbf] in October 2017
-+ included on compilation by [Huntley & Palmers](https://huntleyspalmers.bandcamp.com/album/h-p-clyde-built-20-compilation-free) in Nov.
-2016
-+ tape contribution to [That's Life!][thats life] exhibition at Good Press gallery in Apr 2016
-  + listen [here][sorry]
-+ song included on *I Could Be Your Unicorn* cassette compilation on [Number4Door][n4d] in association w/ GSA Queer Society for their launch in Aug 2014
-+ this all started w a piece called *Analog Synthesis Approximations of the Dialogue between Structuralism and Post-Structuralism in Architecture Considered in Relation to Foucault's Principles to the Art of Living Counter to All Forms of Fascism* which was performed at Glasgow City Halls in March 2014

-#### Come Outside _(2018-now)_
-heart on sleeve power-pop/emo band w/ [Chrissy Barnacle][chrissy] and Kevin Frew (Halfrican, North American War).

-![photo by mama frew][kevin]

-+ played some gigs + have some truly good tunes
-+ scheming plans to record a ton of tunes in 2021 😈

 #### +